shader-slang/slangpy/README.md

     .call(args)             #all real work is deferred until the actual call
 ```

-If the above return none-mutating state, it would also allow users to preconfigure their calls
+As each method returns none-mutating state, it also allows users to preconfigure their calls

 ```
 #configure once